- 10 Feb

 According to the article, the typical time to receive payment, following delivery of goods or completion of services is now 45 days - a long time when you may have to pay for staff, raw materials and expenses way in advance of delivery.

 The more concerning trend is the amount of additional days, beyond terms taken to make these late payments.
-In 2019, the number of additional days almost doubled to 23 from 12, the payment term appears to be extending.
+In 2019, the number of additional days almost doubled to 23 from 12, and the payment term appears to be extending.

-This suggests that the whilst the proportion of invoices paid late has reduced slightly, it is still significant and it is worrying to see that the amount of additional credit, beyond terms, that was taken has increased by so much.
+This suggests that whilst the proportion of invoices paid late has reduced slightly, it is still significant and it is worrying to see that the amount of additional credit, beyond terms, that was taken has increased by so much.

 If this issue is affecting your business there are steps that you can take to improve your situation.
 The first is to establish an effective credit control process.
 There are also other quicker solutions that might help.